shank885/machine-learning-for-beginners/README.md

 ## 2. Prerequisites for Machine Learning

 Before diving deep into the fascinating world of Machine Learning, having a foundational understanding of a few key areas will significantly enhance your learning experience.
-Don't worry if you're not an expert in all of these; the goal here is to establish a working knowledge.

 ### Python Basics: